GoogleCloudPlatform/gke-datadog-demo/README.md

 1. Run: `cd ..` - This puts you back at your project root.
 1. Run: `kubectl create configmap nginx-config --from-file=manifests/configs/default.conf` - This loads the nginx configuration into Kubernetes as a [ConfigMap](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap).
 1. Run: `kubectl create configmap datadog-config --from-file=manifests/configs/conf.yaml` - This loads the Datadog configuration into Kubernetes as a ConfigMap.
-1. Run: `kubectl apply -f manifests/` - This deploys the Datadog agent and nginx to your GKE cluster.
+1. Run: `kubectl apply -f manifests/` - This deploys the Datadog agent and nginx to your Kubernetes Engine cluster.
 It may take a minute or two and will complete in the background.

 ## Validation